FarzanaT/-android-project2/README.md

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

-# AND101 Project 1 - Hello, Squirrel!
+# AND101 Project 2 - Kotlin Debug-a-thon

 Submitted by: **Your Name Here**